cedricmoorejr/quantsumore/README.md

 </div>

-**quantsumore** is an API client that enables access to data from various sources, including Yahoo Finance, U.S. Department of the Treasury, Barchart.com, CoinMarketCap.com, Federal Reserve Economic Data (FRED), and MTFX Group.
+**quantsumore** is an API client that enables access to data from various sources.

 🔴 **Note the following critical information**: